Adjunct Professor Maggie McCormick

-Maggie McCormick is Head of the Master of Arts (Art in Public Space) program and a key researcher in the Centre for Art Society and Transformation (CAST) at RMIT University and Professor at Reutlingen University, Germany.
+Maggie McCormick is the recent Head of the Master of Arts (Art in Public Space) program and a key researcher in the School of Art research group Contemporary Art and Social Transformation.
+She is Adjunct Professor at RMIT University and Professor at Reutlingen University, Germany.

 Maggie supervises several PhD candidates.
 As academic, artist and curator she works between Australia, Asia, Europe and Latin America with a research focus is on the changing nature of urban consciousness and its evidence in contemporary art practice.

 Her PhD: ‘The Transient City: Mapping urban consciousness through contemporary art practice’ was awarded by the University of Melbourne 2009.

 Her current research is being undertaken through a joint German/Australian initiative titled SkypeLab that investigates perceptions of cultural identity through Skype screens and the impact of digital tools and social networks on art and design in an urbanised and digitalised environment.
 The research asks: To what extent does contemporary art practice, mediated by screens, map the emergence of a new urban consciousness that informs cultural readings of the urban phenomenon?

 Maggie McCormick’s recent research outcomes related to SkypeLab include ‘MelLingen’ and ‘MelShangLingen’ in the SkypeLab exhibition, Stadtische Galerie, Germany 2016; ‘SkypeLab: The Invisible City’ in SkypeLab: transcontinental faces and spaces, Kerber Publishing 2015; ‘Skypetrait: Portraits of urbaness’ in Skypetrait: transcontinental faces, City of Reutlingen 2013.